xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

 - Configure DCI routers to perform EVPN and L3VPN interworking

-### Task 1: Configuration of Segment Routing on DCI.
+### Task 1: Configuration of Segment Routing on DCI routers
-Segment routing configuration is covered in earlier post.
-For this we will show segment routing configuration of DCI as DCI is part of two segment routing domains.
-One segment routing domain is providing forwarding to EVPN fabric and the other to L3VPN domain.
+Segment routing configuration for EVPN fabric is covered in earlier post but DCI routers were not part of that post.
+That is why we will only cover segment routing configuration for DCI and show it participating in two MPLS forwarding domains.
+One for providing forwarding to EVPN fabric and other to the L3VPN domain.

 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/evpn-l3vpn-interworking-transport.png?raw=true)